-Welcome back to Chawton House Library Conversations.
+Welcome back to Chawton House Library Conversations: May Podcast.
 First launched on Sunday 8 March 2015 while celebrating International Women’s Day, our monthly podcast is a round up of news, events and highlights, helping you stay connected with Chawton House Library wherever you are.

 This month we hear from Dr. Kim Simpson about our spring exhibition on Eliza Haywood.
 The exhibition gives a taste of Haywood’s versatility.
 For instance, Haywood debuted with writing seduction novels, and during her life also wrote political scandal novels, periodicals, and conduct books.
 The exhibition includes both contemporary and modern etiquette books, one of which is from 1913 titled Don’ts for Wives.
 One instruction is ‘don’t despise the domestic potato’!
 Listen to hear some of the advice Haywood gave in her own conduct books.
 The exhibition runs until the 4th June, all visitors are welcome to see it.